ZAKGUN12/tricky/README.md

 **Built with ❤️ and 🌍 Global Network theme by the worldwide community**

-*Experience the future of knowledge sharing with our space-age interface and real-time global connectivity.*
+*Experience the future of knowledge sharing with our space-age interface, robust authentication, and real-time global connectivity.*